Building BM25 Keyword Search In Postgres

 BM25 is essentially a more refined version of this.
 It builds on the core concepts of TF-IDF but adds a couple of clever improvements:

 • Term Frequency Saturation: BM25 recognizes that a word's relevance doesn't increase linearly.
 The difference between a word appearing zero times and one time is huge.
 The difference between it appearing 20 times and 21 times is negligible.
-It uses a parameter k1 to control how quickly the term frequency score "saturates."
+BM25 provides a simple configuration so you can control how quickly the term frequency score "saturates."

 • Document Length Normalization: Longer documents naturally have an advantage because they have more opportunities for a search term to appear.
-BM25 penalizes longer documents to level the playing field, ensuring that relevance isn't just a side effect of verbosity.
+BM25 provides a simple configuration so you can penalize longer documents to level the playing field, ensuring that relevance isn't just a side effect of verbosity.

-The beauty of this approach is that the entire search algorithm lives within PostgreSQL and can be called from any application.
+The beauty of this approach is that the entire search algorithm lives within Postgres and can be called from any tech stack.

 Here's a breakdown of the core components: